 - 1 tbsp. olive oil

 - 6 burger buns, bagels or English muffins, sliced open

 - fresh greens, such as baby spinach or arugula

-- Preheat oven to 400° and line a baking sheet with parchment.
-Brush tops and bottoms of burgers with olive oil.
+Preheat oven to 400° and line a baking sheet with parchment.
+Shape the chickpea mixture into 6 patties.
+Brush tops and bottoms with olive oil.

 Stuff into buns, bagels or English muffins and top with toppings of choice.
 Serve.

 For a quicker version, you can pan-fry the patties in a bit of oil.
 I preferred the texture and firmness of the baked burgers, but they're tasty either way.

 Nutrition information includes bagels.
 Calories will likely be a bit lower if you use burger buns.